 Our standard bay windows are made using Kömmerling’s 70mm Ovolo profile.
 We’ve been using Kömmerling the whole time we have been in business and truly believe it is the best 5 chamber uPVC profile on the market.
 It is lead-free, so won’t go yellow or discolour, and has some of the best thermal ratings on the market.
 Our frames are reinforced with galvanised steel where necessary and the joints are fusion welded, which results in true angles and very strong welds.

 As an alternative to regular uPVC bay windows, we also install bays by the Residence Collection.
 This is a stunning flush sash window that is designed to imitate the flush look of traditional timber windows, whilst allowing homeowners to benefit from the high-performance properties of modern day uPVC windows.

 Residence Collection windows are not only stylish but are designed to withstand the test of time, too.
-They include state of the art design features and champion British craftmanship blending time honoured traditions with modern manufacturing processes.
+They include state-of-the-art design features and champion British craftmanship blending time honoured traditions with modern manufacturing processes.
 With a range of splendid styles and configurations, including bay windows, Residence Collection windows allow you to create an individual design statement for your home.
-This is a relatively new addition to our product portfolio, so enquire now if you’d like to lear more.
+This is a relatively new addition to our product portfolio, so enquire now if you’d like to learn more.

 Can I Convert A Flat Window Into A Bay?